mozilla/ichnaea/docs/api/geolocate.rst

 .. note:: Hidden WiFi networks and those whose SSID (clear text name)
           ends with the string `_nomap` must NOT be used for privacy reasons.
+It is the responsibility of the client code to filter these out.

 macAddress
     The BSSID of the WiFi network.

 age
-    The number of milliseconds since this networks was last detected.
+    The number of milliseconds since this network was last detected.

 channel
     The WiFi channel, often 1 - 13 for networks in the 2.4GHz range.